 List information in reverse chronological order

 Reverse chronological order is when you list your most recent work experience, education and qualifications first.
-When it comes to the order of a CV, this is the most commonly used format.

 Space things out and use bullet points